-Alun Jones, who joined Chetham’s as Head from September 2016, introduces the School, its ethos and history, and the opportunities it brings to students, communities and audiences across Manchester.
+Alun Jones, who joined Chetham’s as Principal in September 2016, introduces the School, its ethos and history, and the opportunities it brings to students, communities and audiences across Manchester.

 “Chetham’s is the largest specialist music school in the UK, and the only one in the north of England.
 Originally established as a charity school in 1653, it became a co-educational, specialist music school in 1969 and, over the last 50 years, has established itself as a central part of music education in the UK.